 If you are a fan of hosted solutions and want a tool designed for ecommerce, Shopify seems more complete and appropriate.

-Anyway, Wix eCommerce can be suitable for a small business that wants to start, provided that it does not have too many products, because the inventory management is less intuitive than on WooCommerce.
+In any case, Wix eCommerce can be suitable for a small business that wants to start, provided that it does not have too many products, because the inventory management is less intuitive than on WooCommerce.

-On the other hand, Wix is not open source, which means that you don’t have access to its source code to modify it.
+Additionally, Wix is not open source, which means that you don’t have access to its source code to modify it.

 Squarespace